 Body Cameras Deployed

-The Sea Girt Police Department has deployed body camera on most of our uniformed officer.
+The Sea Girt Police Department has deployed body cameras on most of our uniformed officers.
 Click here to read more about our body camera program.

 Please read these safety tips for you and your four legged friends while you walk at night!